code-disaster/steamworks4j/README.md

 #### Windows

-- The **Visual Studio 2012** command line environment must be available.
-It's sufficient to use the VS2012 Express edition.
-The default location for the batch file to setup the build environment is *c:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat*
+- The **Visual Studio 2010** command line environment must be available.
+It's sufficient to use the VS2010 (or VS2012) Express edition.
+The default location for the batch file to setup the build environment is *c:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\vcvarsall.bat*
 - **premake4.exe** must be available in the path, e.g. put into the *steamworks4j/* root folder.

 #### Linux